nglinhbao/EU-AI-Act-Assessment/README.md

 huggingface-cli login
 ```

-Or set the token directly:
+Alternatively, you can export the token directly in your environment:
 ```bash
 export HUGGINGFACEHUB_API_TOKEN="your_token_here"
 ```